 A Quick Guide To Our Healthy Edible Seaweed

-Kelp seaweeds are packed with vitamins A, C, E, S, K, G and B12.
+Brown Kelp seaweeds are the new superfood packed with vitamins A, C, E, S, K, G and B12.

 You can buy our range in three forms.

 Fresh and wet.
-Just like any other vegetable - fresh is best, harvested to order direct from local waters simply washed in tap water then posted on the same day,
+Just like any other vegetable - fresh is best, harvested to order direct from local waters simply washed in tap water then posted same day.
+100g packs

 Dried whole leaf or ground.
-Ideal for long shelf life, air-dried in our work unit, you can buy whole leaf or ground to a small grain - just add to any meal as and when you like.
+Ideal for long shelf life, air-dried in our work unit, you can buy whole leaf or ground to a small grain.

 Three main types of sea-veg.